Code-Institute-Submissions/giacoren6-Rock-Paper-Scissors-Game/README.md

 - __The Game Counter__
 - The Game Counter is made for the user manually, to increase the counter or decrease the counter in any moment.
 - Is avalible for the user for any game, Win to increase, Lose do decrease.
+- The Game Counter is made with one animation all the time the pointer is in this section.
 <img width="1453" alt="Screenshot 2023-11-23 at 17 40 20" src="https://github.com/giacoren6/Rock-Paper-Scissors-Game/assets/142323106/e7fe9010-d532-480c-a026-bc7fbe0669fd">

 -__The Game Result__